zembutsu/docs.docker.jp/engine/reference/commandline/network_create.rst

    --aux-address=map[]      Auxiliary ipv4 or ipv6 addresses used by network driver -d --driver=DRIVER       Driver to manage the Network bridge or overlay.
 The default is bridge.
-   --gateway=[]             ipv4 or ipv6 Gateway for the master subnet --help=false             Print usage
+   --gateway=[]             ipv4 or ipv6 Gateway for the master subnet --help                   Print usage
-   --ip-range=[]            Allocate container ip from a sub-range --ipam-driver=default    IP Address Management Driver -o --opt=map[]           Set custom network plugin options --subnet=[]              Subnet in CIDR format that represents a network segment
+   --internal               Restricts external access to the network --ip-range=[]            Allocate container ip from a sub-range --ipam-driver=default    IP Address Management Driver --ipam-opt=map[]         Set custom IPAM driver specific options -o --opt=map[]           Set custom driver specific options --subnet=[]              Subnet in CIDR format that represents a network segment

 ..
 Creates a new network.
 The DRIVER accepts bridge or overlay which are the built-in network drivers.
 If you have installed a third party or your own custom network driver you can specify that DRIVER here also.
 If you don’t specify the --driver option, the command automatically creates a bridge network for you.
 When you install Docker Engine it creates a bridge network automatically.
 This network corresponds to the docker0 bridge that Engine has traditionally relied on.
 When launch a new container with docker run it automatically connects to this bridge network.
 You cannot remove this default bridge network but you can create new ones using the network create command.